ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

-   You may be asked to target an organization and a space, follow the instructions on the CLI
+   You may be asked to target a Cloud Foundry organization and a space.
+The organization and space would be used in case you decide to deploy the application to Cloud Foundry.
+This will not be used in this tutorial but the command requires them to be configured in any case.
    {:tip}
 2. Select `Backend Service / Web App` then `Node` and select `Node.js Web App with Express.js` to create a Node starter.
 3. Enter a **unique name** for your application such as `<your-initials>-openshiftapp`.